-What is a Financial Guarantee?
+What Is a Financial Guarantee?

-- InNeed Co that would require some amount of project financing for one of its upcoming projects.
-However, the bank seeks some sort of surety that, should InNeed Co default on its performance or completion, and not be able to repay it would need backing from another significant entity in terms of financial guarantee if there are any defaults on part of InNeed Co.
+- InNeed Co would require some amount of project financingProject FinancingProject Finance is long-term debt finance offered for large infrastructure projects depending upon their projected cash flows.
+Moreover, an investor has to form a Special Purpose Vehicle (SPV) to acquire the same. for one of its upcoming projects.
+However, the bank seeks some surety that, should InNeed Co default on its performance or completion and not repay, it would need backing from another significant entity in terms of financial guarantee if there are any defaults InNeed Co.

-- The company InNeed Co would now seek assistance from another friendly or parent company with significant net worth so that the bank would be satisfied that the performing entity would meet its entire obligation and should default that there is sufficient backing from the parent company.
+- InNeed Co would now seek assistance from another friendly or parent companyParent CompanyA holding company is a company that owns the majority voting shares of another company (subsidiary company).
+This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies. with significant net worth.
+The bank would be satisfied that the performing entity would meet its entire obligation and default to sufficient backing from the parent company.

 - The parent company- VeryStrong Co would now stand as a financial guarantor if InNeed Co happens to default on any of its timely payments to the banks, and the bank is assured and has the right to claim the same from VeryStrong Co should the need arise given that there are defaults if any.

 - There also happen to be times when more than one guarantor would provide the underlying guarantee.
 Under such circumstances, each guarantor would tend to be responsible for the pro-rata portion of the issue.